oscarmartensson/game-dev/tutorials/README.md

 All projects in this part stem from tutorials, and are merely here for book keeping and for future reference.
-Although they have been edited and written by me, the content bulk ideas and content stems from other sources.
+Although they have been edited and written by me, the ideas and main content stems from other sources.